 Note the conclusion here.
 In that age, there was advantage in both being a Jew (by birth or by proselyte) AND in circumcision.
 Even if we limit that to the past, it cannot be missed that being a Jew AND being circumcised had an advantage (which we will see later on).
 Unbelieving Jews (third person, present, "their") tells us they were still Jews, distinct from Gentile, even though they were in unbelief.
 Paul is distinguishing (as he does elsewhere) between a "true Jew" (inwardly) and the unbelieving Jew.
 Circumcision was an advantage, but all is predicated on belief.

-To what does the "faithfulness of God" refer?
+To what does the "faithfulness of God" refer here?
 The promises made to the fathers which the Lord came to "confirm" to Israel (Rom 15).
 The promised Kingdom of God, in the land, over which the 12 apostles would sit as rulers (Matt 19) and about which he taught them for 40 days (Acts 1).
+These are specific to tribes and lineage.
+We cannot wrestle in "believing Gentiles."

-So, what was the Jew's advantage?
-That advantage is clearly seen in the Lord's ministry.
+So, what was the physical Jew's advantage?
+That advantage is clearly seen in the Lord's ministry:

 - The "Gospel of the Kingdom" was forbidden to be preached outside of Israel (Matt 10)